oVirt/ovirt-site/source/community/index.html.md

 ## Find and File Bugs

 Help us to shake bugs out of oVirt, creating a better user experience for all.
 You can easily report oVirt bugs on [Red Hat bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt).
 If you don't have a Bugzilla account yet, [find out how to get one](/community/get-involved/report-a-bug/).
+Need to report a scurity issue?
+Please follow the [security reporting procedure](/documentation/security/security/).

 ## Meet Our Users and Supporters